 This is where you decide what you want to check for.
-They can send alerts for overdue items, items that will become overdue, or for all items shown in a view.
+They can send alerts for items due soon, overdue items, or for all items shown in a view.

 If you choose to only send an e-mail alert once per item, they won’t ever receive a second alert for an item, even if it is later updated (e.g. the Due Date is increased by a week and becomes overdue again).

 This section is where you decide who the email should be sent to, and what other information should be sent.